VDA5050/VDA5050/VDA5050_EN.md

 ### 6.1.3 Order cancellation

-In the event of an unplanned change in the base nodes, the order shall be canceled by using the instantAction `cancelOrder`.
+Fleet control can cancel an active order using the instantAction `cancelOrder`.

 Fleet control can optionally pass an `orderId` to reference which order it wants to cancel.
 After receiving the instantAction `cancelOrder`, the mobile robot shall attempt to stop as soon as possible, for mobile robots with line-guided behavior this could be the next feasible node.